partnernetsoftware/ffic/README.md

 # ffic

-* "scripting c in ffi-mode" with extern ffic()
-* survived from the painful libc header files.
+* "scripting c in ffi-mode" (based on tinycc) with extern ffic() to survive from the painful libc header files.

 # examples